demidenko05/beige-logging/README.txt

 site: https://sites.google.com/site/beigesoftware

-It contains of abstraction of simple, non-static, OOP and memory-friendly logger, its implementations, Apache Common Logging and SLS4J adapters.
+It consists of simple, non-static, OOP and resources(performance) friendly loggers and their adapters to Android, SLS4J and Apache Common Logging.

+Version 1.0.3:
+License changed to BSD 2-Clause.
+Test level added.
+Details level ceiling added, and names of classes and properties are reduced (resource friendly approach).
+For dynamically constraining of making debug messages use application debug ranges[N], e.g. ranges[1000] (floor..ceiling): application/library #0 - range 0..999
+application/library #1 - range 1000..1999
+etc.

+Version 1.0.2:
+PrintStackTrace printing down trough all levels of causes.

 Version 1.0.2:
 PrintStackTrace printing down trough all levels of causes.